IamBugs/obsidian-css-snippets/callouts/scrollableCalloutsREADME.md

 # Further customization

-You can always add or subtract new line count categories.
+You can always add or subtract line count categories.
 To do this, open the .css file in a program like Visual Studio Code.

 ### Step 1
 Copy and paste the following code in it, just under the list of similar looking code.